resim-ai/re-core/docs/re_core/error_handling.md

 caller.
 This is a well-trodden path with languages like [Rust](https://doc.rust-lang.org/reference/expressions/operator-expr.html#the-question-mark-operator) even adding language features to make this sort of error handling syntactically nice.
-At ReSim we use `resim::Status` for this.
+At ReSim we use `re::Status` for this.
 For example:

 ```
 #include "re_core/assert/assert.hh"
 #include "re_core/utils/status.hh"

-using namespace resim;
+using namespace re;

 enum class Arg {
   GOOD_ARGUMENT = 0,